danali262/DataScience-x-Logistic-Regression/README.md

 # Data Science x Logistic Regression

 The aim of that project is to create a classifier that reproduces the behaviour of Hogwards' Sorting Hat.
+For more detailed information refer to `subject.pdf`

 There are three parts of the project: